Alask-Code/Electron-Boilerplate/README.md

 # Electron Boilerplate
 This projects holds some handful packages that speeds up developing and publishing ElectronJS Projects.

+# Documentation
+First of All, run `npm i` to install required packages, then you're good to go.

 ## Features
 - `nodemon` to live reloading including electron files.